-Malnutrition associated mortality tends to have a seasonal fluctuation such that it is highest during pre-harvest rainy season as a result of food scarcity and increased burden of infectious diseases.
+Malnutrition-associated mortality tends to have a seasonal fluctuation such that it is highest during the pre-harvest rainy season as a result of food scarcity and increased burden of infectious diseases.

 It is estimated that 155 million children below the age of 5 suffered from growth stunting in 2016, 52 million suffered from wasting, and of these, 17 million children suffered from severe wasting.

 Marasmus is equally distributed between the genders, however, as a result of cultural differences in some parts of the world women may be at an increased risk of marasmus.

 To understand the pathophysiology of marasmus, it is important to understand the body's physiological response to a deficiency in calorie intake.